 - Personnel management: Selecting personnel, talent management, personnel development, employee assessments

-- Marketing: Market research, product or service design, customer relationship management
+- Marketing: Market research, product or service design, customer relationship management, customer experience management

 - Team and organizational development: Consulting, coaching, diversity management